rihemebh/bigdata-pipeline/README.md

 # bigdata-pipeline

 ### Goal :
-Create a pipeline that could support streaming/batch processing using habse as database, spark for processing and hadoop hdfs as datalake:
+Create a pipeline that could support streaming/batch processing using hbase as database, spark for processing and hadoop hdfs as datalake:

 ### Architecture